datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 ConferencePaper
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Article that is written with the goal of being accepted to a conference
+**Description:** Article that is written with the goal of being accepted to a conference.

 **Examples and Usage Notes:**